RuiHe1999/Corpus_And_Computational_Tools/README.md

 # Corpus_And_Computational_Tools
-Data &amp; Code to support findings in the final paper of corpus and computational tools.\n Results are shown in the "data_by_month.csv" file.
+Data &amp; Code to support findings in the final paper of corpus and computational tools.
+Results are shown in the "data_by_month.csv" file.